nginxinc/kubernetes-ingress/docs-web/installation/running-multiple-ingress-controllers.md

 The smooth coexistence of multiple Ingress Controllers in one cluster is provided by the Ingress class concept, which mandates the following:
 * Every Ingress Controller must only handle Ingress resources for its particular class.
 * Ingress resources should be annotated with the `kubernetes.io/ingress.class` annotation set to the value, which corresponds to the class of the Ingress Controller the user wants to use.
+* When using versions of Kubernetes >= 1.18, Ingress resources should have the `ingressClassName` field set to the value, which corresponds to the class of the Ingress Controller the user wants to use.
 * VirtualServer and VirtualServerRoute resources should have the `ingressClassName` field set to the value, which corresponds to the class of the Ingress Controller the user wants to use.

 ### Configuring Ingress Class